bakusivan/risk-auth-service/README.md

 ## Setup and Installation

-### For code-build-test-clean-repeat (with podman) process use helper scipts in tests/ directory
+### For code-build-test-clean-repeat (with podman) process, use helper scripts in tests/ directory

 1. Clone the repository
 ```bash